Adityagupta1625/auth-package/src/redis/README.md

 # Email OTP Auth/Redis

-This service utilizes Redis for storing and verifying OTPs and a mail server for sending OTPs via email.
+This package provies a stremaline way for authentication service using email OTP.This service utilizes Redis for storing and verifying OTPs and a mail server for sending OTPs via email.

 ## Configuration